akrama23/rapid-games/README.md

 # Rapid Games

 Your next gaming browner

 gaming browser connected to rawg.io api

 ####How to install

 -First, clone down to your local machine

--Second, cd into correct directory
+-Second, cd into rapid-games directory, then cd into the client directory

 -third, run 'npm install'

 -forth, run 'npm start' to start the server and get things started

 ####Technologies

 -React.js

 -Redux

 -Thunk

 -React Router

 -external api (rawg.io)

 -Styled components

 -Framer Motion